 Start by recognizing that the only opinion that matters is your opinion.
 Self-respect originates from the self — not from others.

-Break the vicious cycle of dieting.
-In order to do this, you need to first recognize the cycle, which typically follows this pattern:
+Break the vicious cycle of yo-yo dieting.
+To do this, you first need to recognize the cycle, which typically follows this pattern:

 - You have feelings of inadequacy and discontentment with your body.